MatthiasWinkelmann/redis-fs/README.md

 redis-fs
 ===========

 redis-fs lets you mount a Redis database as a filesystem.
-It is a continuation of redis-mount by Po-Ying Chen which was deleted from Github for unkown reasons.
+It is based on redis-mount by Po-Ying Chen which was deleted from Github for unknown reasons.

 [![Build Status](https://travis-ci.org/MatthiasWinkelmann/redis-fs.svg?branch=master)](https://travis-ci.org/MatthiasWinkelmann/redis-fs)

 ## Help

-Please star this repository if you='re using redis-fs so that I know it's worth to contiue working on it.
+Please star this repository if you're using redis-fs so that I know it's worth to continue working on it.

 Please report any Issue you may encounter using redis-fs.